theforeman/puppet-foreman_proxy/README.md

 ## Compatibility

-This module only supports Smart Proxy 1.11 or higher as of version 3.0, as the configuration layout changed significantly.
+This module only supports Smart Proxy 1.12 or higher as of version 4.0, as the configuration layout changed significantly.

-To configure older versions of the Smart Proxy (1.5 to 1.10), use version 2.x of this module.
+To configure older versions of the Smart Proxy use version 2.x of this module for 1.5 to 1.10 and 3.x for 1.11.

-### 1.11 compatibility notes

-* Puppet users must set `puppet_split_config_files => false` to keep a single puppet.yml configuration file.
-* If using the virsh DHCP/DNS provider, `libvirt_backend => "virsh"` must be set.

 # Contributing